dfherr/geminabox-release/README.md

 This gem is a dependency free option to add a rake inabox:release task to bundler gem_tasks for releasing a new gem to your geminabox server.

+ The gem only uses the ruby default libaries uri and net/http and expects you are using bundler.

 You no longer need to require "bundler/gem_tasks".
 The gem does it for you.
 Make sure you do not require bundler/gem_tasks anywhere before geminabox-release gets required.